mspueyo/dkvae/readme.md

 # DK·VAE

 DK·VAE (Drumkit Variational Autoencoder) is an audio generation tool based on variational autoencoders.
-It has been developed as a final thesis for the Data Science master's degree at UOC (Universitat Oberta de Catalunya).
+It has been developed as a final thesis for the Data Science MSc degree at UOC (Universitat Oberta de Catalunya).

 The DKVAE project uses a Variational Autoencoder (VAE), a type of generative model, to learn a compact, continuous representation of drum sounds.
 The model is trained on a large dataset of drum sounds, and it can generate novel drum sounds that are similar to the training data.
 DrumKitVAE can be seen as a drum machine that has the ability to generate an infinite number of unique drum sounds, adding creativity and versatility to your music production process.